 This is the reason you don't want Harry Potter as your neighbour

-I live in vaughn.
-My neighbor has a big and very loud dog.
-They put there dog in backyard as early as 6:30 am when its still dark outside.
-The dog barks and keep barking.
 We can’t sleep at all.
 My doctor put me on antidepressants because of it.
-I filed complaint with video evidence with city.
-The inspector from animal service phoned me after few days that we left notice at their home to call us.
+I filed a complaint with video evidence with the city.
+The inspector from animal service phoned me after few days that we left a notice at their home to call us.
 The barking is still going on.
 Can’t sleep.
 Trying to contact city but no response from them.
-Guide me what actions can i take
+Please, what actions can I take?

 Neighbour letting their dog defecate on your lawn?
 A lot of people don’t realize that even if they clean up after their dog it can damage private property.
 If talking isn’t working you can contact the city at 311.
 Tickets are generally around $250 for owners who fail to take proper action to remove excrement left by a dog.